coq/coq/INSTALL.md

 - [optional] GNU Make (version >= 3.81)

+See [below](#Known-Problems) for a discussion of platform-specific issues with dependencies.

 Primitive floating-point numbers require IEEE-754 compliance (`Require Import Floats`).
 Common sources of incompatibility are checked at configure time, preventing compilation.
 In the